JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 ### Updating existing codebase

 Of course, these changes will break some existing code.
-Most are easy to fix, here’s a summary:
+Most are easy to fix, here's a summary:

 - Make sure you update every instance where `Component`s are created to now have a `carId`, otherwise they will become orphaned in the database.
 - Every call to `car.type` etc will now need to use `car.metadata.type`.